gets-mukul/consumerapp/README.md

 # README
-consumerapp has the patient side app up of remedico
+consumerapp has the patient side app of remedico

 ### Setup
 ####  Make directories required locally for logs